YatFungLoo/Rust-Basic-Algo/README.md

 ` h_gap ` is chosen by the programmer, this implementation uses ` while h_gap < array.len()/3) h_gap = 3*h_gap + 1; ` which was provided by the book at section 2.3.

 # Merge Sorts
 Idea is to dividing the array into slices, sort each slices recursively and merge the results.

 Pros: guarantees to sort array of N items in time proportional to (N log N).
 Cons: uses extra space proportional to N.

 ## Abstract In-Place Merge Sort
-A mere coding test.
-Divide the array into two parts, while keeping track of both arrays, compare entries and copy the lesser value back to itself, using a auxiliary array to keep value.
+Divide the array into two sorted parts, compare entries of each half and copy the lesser value back to itself, using a auxiliary array to keep original value.

 # How to run the code